Electrogodzz/Electrogodzz.github.io/README.md

-This is my website4 that I am working on and hope to add my games to
+This is my website that I am working on and hope to add my games to